新加坡华语资料库

 Noun

-In the Parliament of Singapore, the Party Whip ensures discipline of party members.
-Also known as “党督” in Mandarin.
+In the Parliament of Singapore, Party Whips ensure the discipline of their party’s members.
+Also known in Mandarin as “党督”.

 由来